This Post Is Sponsored By San Diego Bay Wine + Food Festival. As Always, All Opinions Are My Own. Thank You For Sponsoring CityGirlGoneMom.

-With our super sized family, Bobby and I don’t get to dine out as often as we would like, so this was the perfect opportunity to experience several of San Diego’s best restaurants and most talked about chefs at just one event.
+With our super-sized family, Bobby and I don’t get to dine out as often as we would like.
+But this is the perfect opportunity to experience several of San Diego’s best restaurants and most talked-about chefs at just one event.
 We also love a good glass of wine, but as busy as we are, our collection typically includes the same Pinot Noirs week after week.
-As much as we’d love to jet set up to Napa for a romantic wine tasting getaway, that’s simply not in the cards for us with four children under the age of ten at home.
-With over 700 wines to taste at the Lexus Grand Tasting, every wine region I can think of actually came to us!
+As much as we’d love to travel up to Sonoma for a romantic wine tasting getaway, that’s simply not in the cards for us with four children at home.
+With over 700 wines to taste at the Grand Tasting, every wine region I can think of actually came to us!

 Holiday Hostessing and Shopping Just Got Easier